T-amairi/IOTA/README.md

 - **Splitting Attack**
 - **Parasite Chain Attack**

-To evaluate the success of each of these attacks, there will be some .txt files in the tracking folder itemizing:
+To evaluate the success of each of these attacks, there will be some .txt files in the tracking folder allowing to:
-- regarding the splitting attack we will check the **percentage difference** in size between the two branches
+- check the **percentage difference** in size between the two branches (splitting attack)
-- as for the parasite chain attack we will go over the **number** of transactions that are part of the parasite chain
+- go over the **number** of transactions that are part of the parasite chain (parasite chain attack)

 ## Credit